meghapsimatrix/wildmeta/README.md

 [this
 issue](https://stat.ethz.ch/pipermail/r-help/2021-November/472977.html)
 we had with the `update()` function.
-We also thank Mikkel Vembye for testing our package and giving us very helpful feedback.
+We also thank Mikkel Vembye for testing our package and giving us very helpful feedback, and [Sangdon Lim](https://sdlim.com/) for helping us debug some issues.

 # References